-- Loratadine (Claritin, generic).
+- Loratadine (Claritin).
 Loratadine is available over the counter and is approved for children age 2 and older.
 Loratadine-D (Claritin-D) combines the antihistamine with the decongestant pseudoephedrine.
 Desloratadine (Clarinex) is similar to Claritin, but is stronger and longer-lasting.
 It is available only by prescription.

-- Cetirizine (Zyrtec, generic).
+- Cetirizine (Zyrtec).
 Cetirizine is approved for both indoor and outdoor allergies.
 It is the only antihistamine to date approved for infants as young as 6 months.
 It is available over the counter.
 Cetirizine-D (Zyrtec-D) is a pill that combines the antihistamine with the decongestant pseudoephedrine.

-- Levocetirizine (Xyzal) is a prescription medication approved to treat seasonal allergic rhinitis in patients age 2 and older.
+- Levocetirizine (Xyzal).
+A prescription medication approved to treat seasonal allergic rhinitis in patients age 2 and older.
 It is available in both pill and liquid form.

-- Acrivastine and pseudoephedrine (Semprex-D) is a pill that combines an antihistamine and decongestant.
+- Acrivastine and pseudoephedrine (Semprex-D).
+A pill that combines an antihistamine and decongestant.

-- Carbinoxamine maleate (Karbinal ER) is available as a liquid for people age 2 and older.
+- Carbinoxamine maleate (Karbinal ER).
+Available as a liquid for people age 2 and older.

 Second-generation antihistamines in nasal form are as good as, or better than the oral forms for treating seasonal allergic rhinitis.
 However, they can cause drowsiness, and they are not as effective for allergic rhinitis as nasal corticosteroids.
 Nasal spray antihistamines are available by prescription and include:

 - Azelastine (Astelin, Astepro)